qeesung/gitaly/.gitlab/issue_templates/Production Training.md

 ## Questions

+**This is not a test, it's an interactive learning guide.**

+Please edit this section like a workbook, adding not just the answer but also how you got there.

-Edit this section like a workbook.
-Please discuss your answers (and how you got them) with your mentor / onboarding buddy / any senior team member / any other onboarding team member.
+Discuss your answers with your mentor / onboarding buddy / any senior team member / any other onboarding team member.

 ### Statistics

 - [ ] What was Gitaly's SLO availability last month?
 - [ ] Which repository had the most errors in `gprd` last week?
 - [ ] What was the top error they had?
 If it's a real bug, please file an issue. :slight_smile:
-- [ ] What was the p95 latency of the `TreeEntry` RPC in `gstg` last week?
+- [ ] What was the p95 latency of the `SSHUploadPack` RPC in `gstg` last week?

 ### Feature flags

 - [ ] When was the last feature flag enabled on `gprd`?
-- [ ] How would you roll it back?
+- [ ] ...How would you roll it back?
 - [ ] Are there any feature flags currently rolling out?
 What stage are they in?

 ### Releases